whytehat/minecraft-server-controller/README.md

 # minecraft-server-controller
 a python discord bot that can control a minecraft server

+currently supports only 1 server will most likey added support for multiple servers in the future

 # how to use
 1. place the bot key into the main.py file where it says to